tatianegercina/FinTech/01-Lesson-Plans/07-SQL/2/LessonPlan.md

 * Open the query tool for the newly created `rental_db`.

-* Create the `actor` table by running the following code:
+* Create the "actor" table by running the following code:

   ```sql
   CREATE TABLE actor (